 I thank all the individuals and groupings that have taken the time to input into this budget.
-My thanks to the Municipal Manager and his staff for their hard work.
+My thanks to the Municipal Manager and his staff for their hard work and dedication and my thanks to the Chief Financial Officer and his staff who put the budget together.

-MOHOKARE MUNICIPALITY PAGE 8 I HEREWITH PRESENT THE 2014/2015 DRAFT BUDGET FOR APPROVAL.
+I HEREWITH PRESENT THE 2014/2015 BUDGET FOR APPROVAL.